 - Food and water

 How To Get There

 Derwent Bridge (Lake St Clair) is a two and a half-hour drive from both Launceston and Hobart.
 After entering the National Park, you can leave your car at the Cynthia Bay visitor centre and commence the walk.
 More information can be found in this brochure.

 - Ferry cruise (optional)

-Beginner – distance and potential bad weather may pose challenges.
+Beginner – distance and potentially bad weather may pose challenges.

 Distance Covered/Elevation Gain